ssrlive/wxDragon/README.md

 wxDragon also supports XRC (XML Resource) files for declarative UI development with compile-time type safety.

+You could use (wxFormBuilder)[https://github.com/wxFormBuilder/wxFormBuilder] as UI designer to generate XRC.

 **1. Define your UI in XRC format (`ui/main.xrc`):**
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>